Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsubsection{Target values}

-To evaluate the impact of noise on different quantum circuits, the concept of fidelity is introduced, which quantifies the closeness between two quantum states.
-In noisy quantum computations, fidelity is typically used to measure the difference between the quantum state generated by a noisy circuit and that generated by a noiseless classical simulation.
-A significant deviation indicates that the circuit is severely affected by noise, and its output is likely to be inaccurate.
-However, directly obtaining the fidelity of a quantum circuit requires complex quantum state tomography, which is computationally costly.
-To address this issue, we adopt the "Probability of Successful Trials (PST)" proposed in \cite{wang2022graph} as a proxy for fidelity, which has been shown to provide accurate fidelity estimates.
-The PST is specifically defined as follows:
+To evaluate the impact of noise on quantum circuits, we consider fidelity, a standard metric that quantifies the closeness between quantum states.
+In the presence of noise, fidelity measures the deviation between the state produced by a noisy circuit and its noiseless counterpart.
+A large deviation indicates that the circuit is significantly affected by noise and may yield unreliable outputs.
+However, estimating fidelity typically requires quantum state tomography, which is computationally expensive.
+To circumvent this limitation, we adopt the probability of successful trials (PST)~\cite{wang2022graph} as a proxy metric, which has been shown to provide accurate estimates of circuit fidelity.
+The PST is defined as follows:

-where $T_{initial}$ denotes the number of trials with an output identical to the initial state $\left | 0 \right \rangle ^{\otimes N} $, and $T_{total}$ represents the total number of trials.
-Instead of directly computing fidelity, we concatenate each circuit with its inverse and apply the combined circuit to the initial state $\left | 0 \right \rangle ^{\otimes N} $.
-The proportion of measurements yielding the initial state is then recorded to obtain the PST, as illustrated in Fig. \ref{figure3_e}.
-The computed PST is used as the target label for training the GNNs-1 model.
+where $T_{\text{initial}}$ denotes the number of trials that return the initial state $\lvert 0 \rangle^{\otimes N}$, and $T_{\text{total}}$ is the total number of trials.
+Rather than directly estimating fidelity, we append the inverse of each circuit to itself and apply the resulting circuit to the initial state $\lvert 0 \rangle^{\otimes N}$.
+The PST is then obtained as the fraction of measurement outcomes corresponding to the initial state, as illustrated in Fig.~\ref{figure3_e}.
+The resulting PST values are used as target labels for training GNN-1.

-GNNs-2 is designed to predict a metric known as Kernel-Target Alignment (KTA), which has been shown to be positively correlated with training accuracy.
-The relationship between KTA and training accuracy is analyzed in \cite{lei2024neural}, where KTA is validated as a reliable surrogate for training accuracy.
-Before introducing KTA, we first briefly review the concept of kernel alignment, which was first introduced by \cite{cristianini2001kernel}.
-Kernel alignment is a similarity measure between two kernel matrices $K_{1} $ and $K_{2} $:
+GNN-2 is designed to predict the kernel-target alignment (KTA), a metric that has been shown to correlate positively with training accuracy~\cite{lei2024neural}, and thus serves as a reliable surrogate for model performance.
+Before introducing KTA, we briefly review the concept of kernel alignment, originally proposed in~\cite{cristianini2001kernel}, which measures the similarity between two kernel matrices $K_1$ and $K_2$:

 where $\left \langle K_{1},K_{2} \right \rangle _{F} $ denotes the Frobenius inner product between two matrices, which is given by